 An outpouring of compassion

-With overwhelming support from over 1400 donors both locally and internationally, over R1.8 million ($117 000) has already been raised on BackaBuddy, which will be transferred directly to the medical facility in Boston.
+With overwhelming support from over donors both locally and internationally, over R4.7 million ($312 590) was raised on BackaBuddy, which has since been paid over to the medical facility in Boston!

 “We received overwhelming support from family, friends, colleagues and the community.
 Thank you for the heartfelt contributions, prayers and faith that Kyleigh will not only obtain the money for the procedure but will succeed through the procedure, bringing us to tears.
 We felt hopeless and alone but today we have so many people coming to Kyleigh’s rescue to help us give a future, an opportunity at life” says Kyleigh’s mother, Serina.